narvalotech/jonathan.rico.live/content/blog/2024-04-24/index.md

 - we land in [l2cap_ecred_conn_req()](https://github.com/jori-nordic/zephyr/blob/rrewinding-time/subsys/bluetooth/host/l2cap.c#L544) where we see **a bunch** of channels being mapped to the same `ident` value that the reject command mentions
 - It all clicks, we found the bug

 When the connection is secured, the host tries to connect Enhanced ATT channels.
 It's not super important how it works, but basically the stack will then have a list of channels it can send GATT notifications (our heart-rate data) over.

 The stack will loop over all those channels and try to send on each of them, hence the many similar errors.
 Problem is the channels never actually got established, as the peer (android) is too old and doesn't support enhanced L2CAP channels.
-It just replied with a REJECT_RSP.
+It just replied with a `REJECT_RSP`.

-The bug is that instead of looping over the list of channels that match `ident` in that REJECT_RSP, we only take the first one and close only that channel.
+The bug is that instead of looping over the list of channels that match `ident` in that `REJECT_RSP`, we only take the first one and close only that channel.
 The other channels stay in a zombie state, as candidates for sending stuff on, but not actually able to.

-Thanks to `rr`, the bug has been fixed in https://github.com/zephyrproject-rtos/zephyr/pull/71872 .
+Thanks to rr, the bug has been fixed in https://github.com/zephyrproject-rtos/zephyr/pull/71872 .

 {{<video location=att-bug-fixed.mp4 >}}